awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Overview.md

 ## How database activity streams work<a name="DBActivityStreams.Overview.how-they-work"></a>

+In Amazon Aurora, you start a database activity stream at the cluster level\.
+All DB instances within your cluster have database activity streams enabled\.

-Amazon Aurora pushes activities to an Amazon Kinesis data stream in near real time\.
+Your Aurora DB cluster pushes activities to an Amazon Kinesis data stream in near real time\.
 The Kinesis stream is created automatically\.
 From Kinesis, you can configure AWS services such as Amazon Kinesis Data Firehose and AWS Lambda to consume the stream and store the data\.

 **Important**
 Use of the Database Activity Streams feature in Amazon Aurora and Amazon RDS is free, but Amazon Kinesis charges for a data stream\.
 For more information, see [Amazon Kinesis Data Streams pricing](https://aws.amazon.com/kinesis/data-streams/pricing/)\.

+If you use an Aurora global database, start a database activity stream on each DB cluster separately\.
+Each cluster delivers audit data to its own Kinesis stream within its own AWS Region\.
+The activity streams don't operate differently during a failover\.
+They continue to audit your global database as usual\.

-Applications for compliance management can also consume database activity streams\.
+You can configure applications for compliance management to consume database activity streams\.
 For Aurora PostgreSQL, compliance applications include IBM's Security Guardium and Imperva's SecureSphere Database Audit and Protection\.
 These applications can use the stream to generate alerts and audit activity on your Aurora DB cluster\.

 The following graphic shows an Aurora DB cluster configured with Amazon Kinesis Data Firehose\.